Decision-Making Under Complete Uncertainty: You Will Not Regret Being Greedy: Introduction

-As mentioned above, the motivation to find an upper bound on the regret comes from Savage's 1951 work \cite{Savage1951} in decision theory, which develops the minimax regret criterion designed to minimize the worst-case regret.
-Similar to Wald's maximin model \cite{Wald1950}, this has often been utilized to model choices under uncertainty, however, it assumes knowledge of the underlying distribution.
-Ismail \cite{Ismail2020} proposes the optimin criterion which coincides with Wald's maximin criterion in zero-sum games.
+Our motivation follows Savage's minimax regret criterion \cite{Savage1951}, developed to minimize worst-case regret when the decision maker is unwilling to commit to a probabilistic prior.
+Similar in spirit to Wald's maximin model \cite{Wald1950}, it has often been used to formalize choice under uncertainty by evaluating performance against an adversarially chosen state of Nature.
+While these methods also do not require knowledge of the underlying Nature distribution, they require a set of possible outcomes and then optimize against the worst case within that set.\footnote{Relatedly, Ismail \cite{ismail2025} proposes the optimin criterion, another robustness concept that coincides with Wald's criterion in zero-sum games.
+See also Renou and Schlag \cite{renou2010} who propose an equilibrium notion based on minimax regret.}

-The concepts of playing a greedy strategy and minimizing regret are studied together by Rogers \cite{Rogers2011}.
-In his work on Algorithmic Game Theory, he shows how algorithms can learn from past observations to reduce their regret.
-Analogous to how Jiao \cite{Jiao2021} compares pseudo and worst-case expected regret in a multi-armed bandit problem, we introduce a worst-case expected regret for the greedy strategy and show that it approaches 0 in the limit as observations increase.

-Commonly, the greedy strategy is not known to perform well \cite{BGY2004, Wang2023}, however, as Bayati et al. \cite{BHJK} and Jedor et al. \cite{JLP2021} show, in specific instances of the multi-armed bandit problem it performs reasonably well.
-Bayati et al. \cite{BHJK} show that in the multi-armed bandit problem, with high probability one of the arms on which the greedy strategy concentrates attention is likely to have a high mean reward.

-For the multi-armed bandit problem, when uncertain about the opponent, Fu et al. \cite{FTYLWXWLXFY2022} propose methods for inferring the opponent's strategy and using a greedy strategy to make decisions based on that.
-Furthermore, a version of the multi-armed bandit problem with additional observations has been proposed by Yun et al. \cite{YPASY2018}, where the decision maker besides being able to select an arm to play, they are also able to observe outcomes of additional arms by paying certain costs of a given budget.
-In our setting there is no cost assigned to the observations, however, they also come from an unknown distribution.

-Empirical Risk Minimization (ERM) is a framework for optimizing decisions based on minimizing average loss over observed data, assuming it is drawn i.i.d. from a fixed distribution.
-Maurer and Pontil \cite{MP2009} extend this idea with sample variance penalization (SVP) to improve generalization by penalizing high-variance samples.
-While we use similar methods to prove our results, these approaches are not applicable to our framework; ERM minimizes the expected empirical loss, aiming for good average-case performance over the observed data, whereas the regret in our setup measures the shortfall relative to the best possible decision, focusing on worst-case performance.